Density calculation formula

 ∴ D0/D = 1 + (n-1)α

-This expression shows that, at high temperature, α = 1 (complete dissociation) and for NH4Cl, and PCl5, n=2, thus D = D0/2, and this density formula also saw in the experimental calculator.
+The above expression shows that, at high temperature, α = 1 (complete bond dissociation) and for NH4Cl, and PCl5, n=2.
+Thus, the density, D = D0/2.
+The above formula is used to calculate the degree of dissociation.